Machine learning the deuteron: new architectures and uncertainty quantification

-In order to take into account the stochastic out-of-sample uncertainty in these oscillations, we repeat the process above $20$ times for each network configuration ($N_{\mathrm{hid}}$).
-As explained earlier, we extract central values for the different physical quantities by taking the average over the $20$ mean values.
+In order to take into account the stochastic out-of-sample uncertainty in these oscillations, we repeat the process above several times for each network configuration ($N_{\mathrm{hid}}$) and keep $20$ random samples of the networks.
+As explained earlier, we extract central values for the different physical quantities by taking the average over these $20$ mean values.
 We quote post-evolution oscillation errors that also include this stochastic element.
 In other words, both upper and lower bounds are calculated by averaging over 20 individual post-evolution runs.
 In a cost function with no near multiple minimums of similar heights, all oscillations should happen around the same minimum, and the mean values of $E^{\mathcal{W}}$ should all be similar.
 This, in tandem with the fact that we estimate the stochastic $\delta E^{\mathcal{W}}$ as the standard deviation, leads us to expect small stochastic errors and comparatively bigger oscillation errors.
 We confirm this expectation in the following section.